 The Current Situation

-The World Health Organization has declared COVID-19 a pandemic (a disease that’s spread globally) which has begun sickening large swaths of the population, interrupted or shut down flows of many essential goods and services, and overwhelming the capacity of local emergency responders, doctors, and healthcare facilities.
+The World Health Organization declared COVID-19 a pandemic (which simply means a disease that’s spread globally); it has begun sickening large swaths of the population, interrupted or shut down flows of many essential goods and services, and overwhelming the capacity of local emergency responders, doctors, and healthcare facilities.
 As has already happened in other countries, the virus has caused civil authorities to close schools, business, and public arenas, as well as to impose quarantines (separation of people who’ve been exposed, but aren’t yet sick) and self-isolation (separation of sick people from others).

 National health agencies, research institutions, and diagnostic laboratories around the world are working to develop information about the new virus and make recommendations for action.
 But timely, reliable information, even the methods by which it is analyzed and reported, can change by the day, sometimes by the hour.
 One “official” report may conflict with another.
 Social media networks continue to crank out misinformation, bad advice, and conspiracy theories.
 It’s hard to keep up.